42BV/rest-convention/05-pagination-querying.md

 }
 ```

-The user can further narrow the search by applying more query parameters.
+The user can further narrow the search by applying more search parameters.
 For example:

 `GET /cars?make=hyundai&model=a`

 Could return all Hyundai cars for which the model name starts with an 'a'.

-Another possibility is supplying multiple values to query on the same parameter, for example if you wish to search for both
+Another possibility is supplying multiple values to search on the same parameter, for example if you wish to search for both
 Audi's and Hyundai's.
-You can do that by adding the same query parameter to the url multiple times, like this:
+You can do that by adding the same search parameter to the url multiple times, like this:

 Request: